dalibo/emaj/docs/en/responsibility.rst

 If the trigger updates another table, two cases must be considered:

-* if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables let them in the expected state,
+* if the updated table belongs to the same table group, the automatic trigger disabling and the rollback of both tables let them in the expected state,
-* if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
+* if the updated table does not belong to the same table group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
 If needed, the triggers can be left enabled.
 But some other actions may also be required.

 For more complex triggers, it is essential to perfectly understand their impacts on E-Maj rollbacks and take any appropriate mesure at rollback time.

-For parallel rollback operations, a trigger kept enabled that updates other tables from the same tables group, would likely generate a freeze between sessions.
+For parallel rollback operations, a trigger kept enabled that updates other tables from the same table group, would likely generate a freeze between sessions.

 Internal E-Maj table or sequence change
 ---------------------------------------